-The proposed Plans are fully consistent with the above regulatory provisions, with specific reference to:
+The proposed Plan is fully consistent with the above regulatory provisions, with specific reference to:

-- the identification of the so-called "Material Risk Takers", meaning those whose decisions have a significant impact on the Bank's risk profile, to which specific remuneration rules must be applied in terms of payment of variable remuneration; - the ratio between the variable and fixed component of the remuneration, appropriately balanced; - the structure of the variable component, in relation to which, the aforementioned regulatory provisions require, with reference to banks of greater size, and without prejudice to the proportionality principle, that: - a. at least 40% must be subject to deferred payment systems (this can be raised to 60% when the variable component is a particularly high amount4), for no less than 3 5 years (the latter being the minimum duration of the deferral period for executive directors, top managers and heads of the main business lines, corporate functions or geographical areas, as well as those who report directly to bodies with strategic supervisory duties); - b. at least 50% must be awarded in shares or instruments linked to shares.
-The obligation to pay at least this percentage in shares or instruments linked to shares applies to both the deferred variable component and the non-deferred component (so-called upfront), without prejudice to the fact that, for executive directors, top managers and heads of the main business lines, corporate functions or geographical areas, and those who report directly to bodies with strategic supervisory duties, more than 50% of the deferred portion must be composed of financial instruments; - a specific retention mechanism must be in place (equal to 1 year both for the upfront component and for the deferred component) for the financial instruments mentioned under point b.
+- the identification of the so-called "Material Risk Takers", meaning those whose decisions have a significant impact on the Bank's risk profile, to which specific remuneration rules must be applied in terms of payment of variable remuneration; - the ratio between the variable and fixed component of the remuneration, appropriately balanced; - the structure of the variable component, in relation to which the aforementioned regulatory provisions require that: - a. at least 40% must be subject to deferred payment systems (this can be raised to 60% when the variable component is a particularly high amount5), for no less than 4 5 years6; - b. at least 50% must be awarded in shares or instruments linked to shares.
+The obligation to pay at least this percentage in shares or instruments linked to shares applies to both the deferred variable component and the non-deferred component (so-called upfront)7;